Warning: Disconnect power before servicing.

 Symptoms You May Notice

-• LE error code on display
+• LE error code sitting on the display after a failed spin attempt.

 Can you reset a Lg washer to clear the NOT-SPINNING code?